 Before you respond here are some points to consider.

-The cobbles I find do not belong where I find them because of this they have been historically labelled glacial erratics.
+The cobbles I find do not belong where I find them and because of this they have been historically labelled glacial erratics.

 The majority of the cobbles I find are geologically and geographically distinct with no parent material in the vicinity.